 The author speaks of wisdom and understanding as if they are a woman who calls out to teach people.
-They are not something hidden, but something obvious that people should pay attention to.
+This means that they are not something hidden, but something obvious that people should pay attention to.

-If the personification would not be understood clearly, here are some strategies for dealing with it.
+If the personification would be understood clearly, consider using it.
+If it would not be understood, here are some other ways for translating it.

 - 1. Add words or phrases to make it clear. - 2.
-Use the words "like" or "as" to show that the sentences is not to be understood literally. - 3.
+Use words such as "like" or "as" to show that the sentences is not to be understood literally. - 3.
 Find a way to translate it without the personification.